The Alaska Articles of Organization is the LLC form you fill out and file with the state to form an LLC.

 Register Your Domain Name:

 In Alaska, you can form a limited liability company for any legal or non-prohibited activity.
-You can state "any lawful” under Article 2.
+You can state "any lawful” as your purpose under Article 2.

 At this point, you must also indicate the six-digit NAICS grouping code that best describes your business's activities.
 You can check the State of Alaska's recognized NAICS codes for more information.